TKomericki/Rhetos-wiki/Data-model-and-relationships.md

   In the example above, some books can be both children's and foreign at the same time, and some books are neither.
-* The extensions could be used to implement the **object-oriented inheritance** in the database, but it's downside it that the database structure and constraints do not enforce that the base entity has *one and only one* extension.
+* The extensions could be used to implement the **object-oriented inheritance** in the database, but its downside it that the database structure and constraints do not enforce that the base entity has *one and only one* extension.
   In most situations, the [Polymorphic](Polymorphic-concept) concept could be more suited for implementing the inheritance, instead of the Extends concept.